Nepal sexual minorities back panel's call for legal same-sex marriage

 But a new report recommending that the Himalayan nation allow same-sex marriage has given hope to Shah, his wife and many other sexual minorities who have been forced into hiding.

-"We are happy and excited," said 28-year-old Shah, who says he was born a female, but by the age of 13 realised that he was actually male.
+"We are happy and excited," said 28-year-old Shah, who says he was born a female, but by the age of 13 realized that he was actually male.

-Officials from both the ruling centre-left coalition and other parties have refused to say whether they will back the recommendations, which were submitted by the government-appointed panel of experts last week.
+Officials from both the ruling center-left coalition and other parties have refused to say whether they will back the recommendations, which were submitted by the government-appointed panel of experts last week.

 "They (same-sex couples) will be entitled to pension or any other benefits, inheritance, can register their marriage with government agencies, can receive parental property," human rights lawyer Hari Phuyal, a panel member, told the Thomson Reuters Foundation.